ICE Grad Suzanne Cupps Elevates Family Traditions in NYC

 “Lola means grandma in Tagalog, and my dad’s Filipino,” Chef Suzanne says.
 “I wanted to bring my family into the concept.
 So while our fried chicken has a little bit of adobo flavors, we’re not exclusively serving Filipino food.”

 Although she never had the chance to meet her grandmother, her story of resilience — escaping the Japanese occupation of the Philippines during WWII — inspired Chef Suzanne to name the restaurant in her honor.
-A photograph of her grandparents’ wedding graces the restaurant.
+A photograph of her grandparents’ wedding is framed and displayed inside of the restaurant.

 Celebrating Filipino-American History Month with Chef Suzanne and more ICE alumni: Meet Rex Quizon, ICE LA grad and restaurant owner